munaai/collab-notes-ecs/README.md

 cd ..
 go mod download
 go run ./bin/memos
-Then visit: http://localhost:5173 (frontend) — it will connect to http://localhost:8081 (backend).
+Then visit: http://localhost:5173  — It will connect to http://localhost:8081 (backend).
 </pre>
 ### Option 2: Run Using Docker
 <pre>